luizrodd/crud-mediator-cli/README.md

         }
     }
 }

-📦 Development
+🔧 Development

-Clone the repository and link the CLI locally:
+Clone the repo and link it locally:

-bash
-Copy code
 git clone https://github.com/<your-username>/crudcli.git
 cd crudcli
 npm install
 npm link

-Now you can run the CLI locally:
+Now you can run the CLI directly:

-bash
-Copy code
 crudcli Order Guid --startup Application

 📖 Notes

-The namespace is automatically built from the path starting at the folder passed in --startup.
+The namespace is automatically derived from your folder structure starting at the folder provided in --startup.

-Files will not overwrite existing ones (unless you add support for a --force flag).
+Files are created in the current path.

-Requires Node.js 18+.
+Requires Node.js v18+.